-Biological hazards in seafood are typically biological or viral contamination of the seafood product, including the production of any
+Biological hazards in seafood are typically biological or viral contamination of the seafood product, including the production of any toxins or spores by the bacteria.
+Moulds and yeasts may also present a biological hazard.

 They also include any biochemical changes that occur as part of the natural spoilage process of seafood if these changes result in seafood that is unsafe.